-It will be a summer like no other.
-This year due to corona, many Viennese will opt to spend a good part of their holiday in the city and surroundings.
-Lucky for us, there are few better places for relaxing in the shade and swim in pools or rivers than Vienna, so let’s dive into Vienna’s swimming pool guide.
+With much confusion sowed thanks to COVID-19’s delta variant, many Viennese will opt to spend a good part of their holiday in the city and surroundings.
+Lucky for us, there are few better places to relaxing in the shade and take a dip than the Austrian capital, so let’s dive into Vienna’s swimming pool guide.

-Due to higher hygiene requirements, the city has also revised its ticketing and entrance scheme.
-There are no monthly or seasonal tickets, but in return, ticket prices for day passes have been lowered – to €1 for small children, €2 for teenagers and seniors, and €3 for adults.
+Due to the current pandemic situation, the city has decided to stick to its ticketing and entrance scheme from last year: There are no monthly or season tickets, but in return, the price of a day pass have been lowered to €1 for small children, €2 for teenagers and senior citizens and €3 for adults.
 Much like everywhere else in the city, entry will only be granted upon proof of the 3G rule.

-A Viennese “Bäderampel” (traffic light system) shows which open-air pools have still capacity or are full.
-Make sure to check it especially on hot days, as pools have a maximum limit of daily visitors at any one time this year.
+A Viennese “Bäderampel” (traffic light system) shows which open-air pools still have capacity or are full.
+Make sure to check it on especially hot days, as pools have a maximum limit of daily visitors at any given time this year.

 It’s a bastion of Viennese swimming tradition and perfect for flower children seeking tranquility, or families with free-range kids.
 In the past, the storied Gänsehäufel opened in 1907 and was the first municipal public bathing beach.
 It once served as a nudist colony and now has a separated nudist “FKK” area as well as a wave pool, waterslides, beach volleyball courts, and a high rope course for climbers.
 Since 2013 they even offer courses in Stand Up Paddling (SUP) if that’s your thing.
 Today, the 330,000 m² of the forested island in the middle of the Old Danube draws the most visitors of any public bath in Vienna, without ever feeling packed.
 Enjoy!

 22., Moissigasse 21.
 Mon-Fri 9:00 – 20:00, Sat-Sun 8:00 – 19:00.